eugenesavenko/PSPowerHour/README.md

 * We'll do our best to randomize the order of speakers as much as possible while remaining mindful of and sensitive to timezones.
   * This is to ensure a spread of both speakers and topics, so we don't end up with a cluster of, for example, three related-topic-talks in a row.
   * We're also reserving the right to do a little serendipitous ordering to make demos that _are_ on related topics have a neat flow - so, for example, if one person is talking about 'what is Plaster' that talk goes before the 'tips and tricks for writing Plaster manifests' talk.

-### Rescheduled?
-Why!

-So!
-Let's say we have an hour.
-We ask folks for demos under 10 minutes.
-Some of the best demos I've seen have been ~5 minutes.
-If we schedule only 6 sessions (6 * 10 minutes = 1 hour), and we get a bunch of 5 minute demos, we'll miss out on the chance to have more demos!

-On the other hand, if we assume a 6 minute average demo (10 * 6 minutes = 1 hour), if several of those demos go up to 10 minutes, we'll go a bit beyond the scheduled hour.

-We'll try to keep this balanced, but there's always a chance that later sessions will be bumped.
-You'll get precedence at the next session.
-We'll try to avoid this for folks making accomodations for our timezone (e.g. if you're demoing at midnight or 6:00 AM!)

 ### What happens the day of?